Glossary of Yahoo Ad Platform Terms

 an environment where you can activate ad sources for a given placement ID.

 when money is moved from one place to another.
-For example, money is transferred from a bank to your Verizon Media Self Serve Funds.
+For example, money is transferred from a bank to your Yahoo Self Serve Funds.

 a standard for delivering video ads to a capable player.
 The ad markup is XML, which is then parsed by the player and displayed to the user.
 Key features include auto-play video and advanced tracking features.
 This standard is widely supported in mobile applications.